 Difference Between Carving Knife and Fish Filleting Knife

-The blades of fish fillet knives are extremely narrow and curved, with an extremely sharp tapering point, at least usually.
-The blade will usually be even more narrow than a carving knife since the soft flesh of fish makes reducing friction even more important.
+The blades of fish fillet knives, like the blade on this Mercer 8-inch narrow fillet knife, are extremely narrow and curved with an extremely sharp tapering point (at least usually0.
+The blade will usually be more narrow than a carving knife since the soft flesh of fish makes reducing friction even more important.
 Some are more flexible than others, however, if the blade is too thin and flexible, it becomes difficult to sharpen.
 A fish filleting knife should have a pointed tip, which is needed for guiding the knife into the fish to start your cuts, and to help with any precision work.

 As above, naming conventions are confusing, and there are no rules as to how a carving or filleting knife should be shaped, and you may find knives that don’t seem to fit the description here, such as quite wide knives meant for sushi chefs, suitable for filleting and slicing sashimi.